woct0rdho/triton-windows/README.md

 * All unit tests passed
 * When I run Flux or HunyuanVideo in ComfyUI on Windows, it's almost as fast as on WSL on the same machine
 * Windows 10 and 11 are supported
-* Only MSVC is supported, because it's much more stable than GCC and Clang when working with CUDA on Windows
+* Only MSVC is supported to build the package, because it's much more stable than GCC and Clang when working with CUDA on Windows
+* MSVC, GCC, and Clang are supported for JIT compilation on the user's computer.
+Help wanted to bundle a minimal C compiler in the wheels
 * Only Nvidia GPU is supported, help wanted to support other backends
     * For AMD GPU, you may try https://github.com/Repeerc/triton-amdgpu-windows
     * For Intel XPU, you may try https://github.com/intel/intel-xpu-backend-for-triton